sjunepark/ai-development-system/rules/knowledge_manager_instructions.md

 ## Detailed Example: Writing context_routing.md

-`context_routing.md` is your primary tool to guide Development Agent to relevant knowledge base files.
+`context_routing.md` is your primary tool to guide Coding agent to relevant knowledge base files.
 Here's how to structure it effectively:

 ### Example Structure